Trilldog13/simulation-research-hiring-framework/README.md

 # simulation-research-hiring-framework
-Three-stage interview framework for a Simulation Research Engineer (Routing) role.
-Designed to assess open-ended problem solving, analytical depth, statistical reasoning and behavioural alignment through practical evaluation, manual CV screening and calibrated scoring.
-Built for fairness, clarity and compliance.
+This is a typical three-stage interview framework for a Simulation Research Engineer (in the Routing team) role.
+It's designed to assess open-ended problem solving, analytical depth, statistical reasoning and behavioural alignment through practical evaluation, manual CV screening and calibrated scoring.
+Built for fairness, clarity and compliance, share with you to support.

 # Simulation Research Engineer (Routing) – Interview Process Design